New Subscriber? Read This First

 Includes synopsis, query letter and first ten pages.
 (If you want more pages evaluated, ask me for a quote.)

 Sometimes you need to talk your issue through.
-I have knowledge in self-publishing, traditional publishing, MFA programs and literary agent issues.
+I have knowledge in self-publishing, traditional publishing, MFA programs, idea exploration, and literary agent issues.
 I’ll be happy to walk you through the solutions.

 “Wow.
 Just wow.
 In a day, you have gotten to the heart of what I want my query to say so succinctly - something I have been struggling with for years.” ~Katherine Caldwell, women’s fiction novelist